DAC Beachcroft goes live on Intapp Time

 Go with Flow?

-This wasn’t the firm’s first automation experience with the Intapp platform – which now stretches right across the client lifecycle, from onboarding to continuous risk management and compliance monitoring, and maximising chances of crossselling clients to improve future profitability.
+This wasn’t the firm’s first automation experience with the Intapp software suite – which now stretches right across the client lifecycle, from onboarding to continuous risk management and compliance monitoring, and maximising chances of crossselling clients to improve future profitability.
 By automating key processes and surfacing the right internal intelligence at the right time, DAC Beachcroft is better positioned for client success.

 A particularly innovative automation project at DAC Beachcroft has involved the sharing of information with key clients, for convenience of both parties.
 A few years ago, DAC Beachcroft collaborated with another panel law firm to tightly integrate the flow of information between them and one of their largest clients, Zurich Insurance.
 “Using Intapp Flow and Intapp Integrate, we managed to integrate many of the client’s systems with ours, from matter inception to billing management.
 All instructions are injected directly into our matter management and finance systems, so there’s no need to rely on email when handling claims,” explains Aird.
 “Our reason for integration was that, based on our analysis, our lawyers would be duplicating an effort of about 30 minutes in processing an instruction at inception, and spending an additional 30 minutes a day on top updating our own systems and duplicating that data on a client’s portals.”